-4. Support Physical Education Credit for Marching Band Participation
+3. Support Physical Education Credit for Marching Band Participation

 The Pennsylvania General Assembly should pass legislation allowing students that participate in high school marching band to receive physical education course credits.
 Other states (Alabama, Florida, Illinois, Louisiana, Mississippi, Nevada, Ohio, Tennessee, and Texas) have policies in place that allow for at least some credit for student participation in marching band in place of a physical education credit.
-Local boards of education would determine if their school district would offer such a credit.
+Local boards of education would determine if their local education agency would offer such a credit.

 Students participating in high school marching band programs are as physically active as students participating in interscholastic athletic programs.
 In many places, a marching band season is longer than any individual sports season.
 The physical demands and expectations placed on marching band students can meet and exceed requirements of a physical education course.
-Other states have realized that marching band participation can satisfy physical education requirements.
-Now is the time for Pennsylvania to realize that as well.